1967 Pacific hurricane season: Hurricane Sarah

-The only storm to form in the Central Pacific this year, Sarah was found southeast of Hawaii on September 9 with winds of 70 mi per hour.
+The only storm to form in the Central Pacific during the year, Sarah was found southeast of Hawaii on September 9 with winds of 70 mi per hour.
 It weakened slightly to have winds of 65 mi per hour.
 On September 11, Sarah became a hurricane for twelve hours, before weakening to a tropical storm.
-Sarah then regained hurricane status crossed into the Western Pacific.
+Sarah then regained typhoon status crossed into the Western Pacific.
 After it crossed, it rapidly strengthened to have winds of 150 mi per hour.
 The only measured pressure reading from Sarah was found in the Western Pacific, 932 hPa.
 It steadily weakened and became extratropical with winds of 80 mi per hour on the 22nd.

 Tropical Storm Monica

 On September 13, a tropical storm formed south of the Baja Peninsula and was named Monica.
 It weakened to a tropical depression the next morning and stayed that way until September 19.
 It became a tropical storm again but never regained peak intensity.
 It dissipated on September 20.